kyma-project/kyma/docs/04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md

    kubectl label namespace {YOUR_NAMESPACE} istio-injection=enabled
    ```

-* To enable sidecar proxy injection for a Deployment, you can add this as either label or annotation to the Deployment configuration file: `sidecar.istio.io/inject: "true"`
+* To enable sidecar proxy injection for a Deployment, add this to the Deployment configuration file as either a label or an annotation: `sidecar.istio.io/inject: "true"`

 Please note that the Namespace label will take precedence before the Pod label or annotations.